ray-project/tutorial/README.rst

   cd tutorial/exercises
   jupyter-notebook

+If it asks for a password, just hit enter.

 Instructions are written in each file.
 To do each exercise, first run all of the cells in the Jupyter notebook.
 Then modify the ones that need to be modified